Skye Coddington is a homeschooling mom who lives with her sweet family on the beautiful Central Coast in California.

 Photojournalistic wedding photography was starting to become popular around this time, and having a strong entrepreneurial spirit, in the year 2000, Skye decided to open up her own shop.
 She enjoyed working as wedding photographer in Northern California for 6 years - until she gave birth to her beautiful baby girl.
 She closed down her business in order to love up on her babies full-time (a strapping baby boy came along in 2008), and then eventually to homeschool them.

 Skye and her family moved to the Central Coast in 2010, where her husband had gone to college, and where there was a lot more dirt, trees, and open space for them all to enjoy.
-In 2014, she began taking semi-private lessons with a local artist, Carol Paquet, and this is where she was encouraged to start exploring oils.
-After a year and a half, and an inspired garage cleaning out, she found she had space for a home studio.
-Now, in her latest artist incarnation, she incorporates her photography into her painting process.
-She continues to work in Carol's studio once a week where she receives critiques, advice, and encouragement on a weekly basis.
+In 2014, she began taking semi-private lessons with a local artist, Carol Paquet, and this is where she was encouraged to make the switch to oils.
+Her work evolved to include her photography as an integral part of her painting process.
+After a year and a half, and an inspired garage cleaning out, she found she had space for a home studio where she continues to explore her medium and push her creative boundaries.